How will my order ship?

 2) Place a baking steel or baking stone on a rack below your Fourneau to create a heat shield between the bottom heat source and the cloche.
 You'll want a stone or steel that allows room for air to circulate between it and the walls of your home oven.

 Adding steam to your Fourneau Grande helps with oven spring and a shiny bubbly crust.
 The Fourneau gooseneck pitcher holds 375ml of water when filled to the brim.
-25-50ml of water is more than enough to give your bread a good blast when baking.
+25-50ml of water is more than enough to give your bread a thorough steam blast when baking.
 You can use hot or cold water.

-Our policy lasts 30 days.
+Our return policy is 30 days.
 If 30 days have gone by since your purchase, unfortunately we can’t offer you a refund or exchange.

 Perishable goods such as flour cannot be returned.

-If you are approved, then your refund will be processed, and a credit will automatically be applied to your credit card or original method of payment, within a certain amount of days.
+If your return is approved, a credit will be automatically applied to your credit card or original method of payment.

 If you’ve done all of this and you still have not received your refund yet, please contact us at firstname.lastname@example.org.

-You will be responsible for paying for your own shipping costs for returning your item.
-Shipping costs are non-refundable.
 We can offer assistance in generating postage for your return shipment.
 In such a case, if you receive a refund, the cost of return shipping will be deducted from your refund.

 When arranging your own return shipping, you should consider using a trackable shipping service or purchasing shipping insurance.
 Misdeliveries happen and we cannot guarantee that we will receive your returned item.